 WRT101-102 and MAT101-102 may by waived if equivalent courses have been accepted in transfer.
 Credits will be replaced with open electives.
 WRT201 required if both WRT101-102 are waived; not required for students completing WRT101-102 at Cambridge.
 WRT090 and MAT100 required if assessment indicates need.

-rts & Humanities 6
+Arts & Humanities 6

-atural & Physical Sciences 6
+latural & Physical Sciences 6

 ocial Sciences 6

-Open Flectives 26 seadits Oben Electives 36 credits
+Open Electives 36 credits

 Choose electives and/or concentrations to support your academic interests and professional goals.